 The worst part is, we feel set up, bait-and-switched.
 We’re angry; we need our righteous vengeance; we want and expect old Clint Eastwood to open up a can of you-know-what on those you-know-whos.
 It’s a reasonable expectation: after all, that same Clint Eastwood made a career out of opening said cans on said individuals.
 It’s a part of our tradition.

 But tradition can blind us to reality.
 The apostles, even as they walked side by side with Christ, expected a conqueror, a Messiah who would vanquish their enemies.
 What they got was the very picture of humility, a bewildering paradox who rode into Jerusalem like a king only to be led out like a criminal.
-The gun everyone thought was in his pocket turned out to be a Zippo.
+When he went to buy ar 15 accessories and gun everyone thought was in his pocket turned out to be a Zippo.

 We know the story so well we have a hard time recognizing it.
 What Gran Torino does in one sense is put us in the shoes of Christ’s friends, setting up an inevitable confrontation between the ultimate good and the ultimate evil and giving victory to good by letting evil win.